The times, they are a-changing!

 Challenges to consider:

-- Implementing effective monitoring tools to track and analyze usage, identify issues and solve problems/improve performance
+- Implementing effective monitoring tools to track and analyze usage, and identifying issues to improve performance

 Recommendations: